 RealityPrime is a technology blog and consultancy specializing in imagining the future of human-computer-interaction and helping to realize it through thoughtful, often disruptive design and engineering.
 The company has been around since 1997; the blog since 2003.

-Avi Bar-Zeev has spent the last 23 years bringing imaginative technologies to life, in projects as diverse as virtual planets, flying robots and AR headsets.
+Avi Bar-Zeev has spent the last 23 years imagining new technologies and then helping to bring them to life, in projects as diverse as virtual planets, flying robots and AR headsets.

-In 1999, he co-founded Keyhole, Inc., designing and building the application that was later called Google Earth.
+Avi also co-founded Keyhole, Inc., designing and building the first instance of Google Earth.
 He built the 3D user interfaces and much of the client-side architecture.

-In 1994, he helped develop Disney’s Aladdin’s Magic Carpet VR Ride and went on to lead or influence other interactive 3D experiences for Disney.
+Before that, he helped develop Disney’s Aladdin’s Magic Carpet VR Ride and went on to lead or influence other interactive 3D experiences for Disney, including a VR rollercoaster and a virtual jungle cruise.

 Avi’s very first VR startup lasted from 1992-1994, too early for the VR hype cycle, but not too soon to imagine applications such as virtual earths, AR contact lenses, and immersive 3D rooms.

-Throughout his career, he’s been an early employee or consultant to startups like Intrinsic Graphics (3D games middleware), F5 Networks (scalable web services), and Linden Lab, developing core technologies for Second Life, including their procedural 3D object system that instantly builds 3D worlds.
+Throughout his career, he’s been involved with cutting edge startups like Intrinsic Graphics (3D games middleware), F5 Networks (scalable web services), and Linden Lab, developing core technologies for Second Life, including their procedural 3D object system that instantly builds 3D worlds.

 Avi worked at Amazon twice, first in 2012, helping them come up with next generation tablet shopping experiences.
 He re-joined Amazon in 2014, and is presently working on Prime Air (Flying Robots!), while building a stellar team in SF to help make aerial drone delivery common.